anbox-cloud/discourse-docs/exp/capacity-planning.md

 Usually, an instance doesn't use its dedicated vCPU cores and memory at 100% all the time.
 Therefore, AMS allows over-committing available resources.
 By default, AMS uses a CPU allocation rate of `4` and a memory allocation rate of `2`, which means that it allows four times the number of vCPU cores and twice the amount of RAM per node.
 See [Configure allocation rates](https://discourse.ubuntu.com/t/configure-cluster-nodes/28716#configure-allocation-rates) for instructions on how to define the allocation rates for a node.

-For example, consider an application that uses the `a2.3` instance type, which requires 2 vCPU cores and 3 GB of memory, and you have a node with 8 CPU cores and 16 GB of memory.
+For example, consider an application that has a resource preset of 2 vCPU cores and 3 GB of memory, and you have a node with 8 CPU cores and 16 GB of memory.
 Without over-commitment, you could only launch four instances before you run out of resources on the node.
 However, with a CPU allocation rate of `4` and a memory allocation rate of `2` (the default), the available resources on the node change to `4 * 8 physical CPU cores = 32 vCPU cores` and `2 * 16 GB memory = 32 GB memory`, which will allow up to ten instances on the node.

 The CPU allocation rate depends on the type of application and the amount of resources it requires.
 For applications that are not CPU-intensive, a higher allocation rate makes sense while for applications that are very CPU-intensive, a lower allocation rate is suitable.